nickloman/nickloman.github.com/_posts/2015-01-02-what-to-do-with-a-problem-like--omicsmaps.md

 So I need to do something about it urgently.
 Firstly, the site is costing me (indirectly) $100/month due to an utterly unmanaged Amazon EC2 account that I can't seem to get control of.
 The main server I use just serves omicsmaps.com and a couple of WordPress blogs.
 Nowadays you can get WordPress hosting for about $1/month, so there's an immediate incentive there.

 I would just close the site down, but a quick Twitter poll indicates there's still some love for it, and I do receive a slow but steady stream of interest in it.
+I am fairly sure people use it for finding local sequencing providers, and particularly to find the more esoteric sequencing providers.

 I know for example that Dawn Field has featured it (complete with picture!) in her new book [BioCode](http://www.amazon.co.uk/Biocode-New-Genomics-Dawn-Field/dp/0199687757/ref=sr_1_1?ie=UTF8&qid=1420228565&sr=8-1&keywords=dawn+field+genomics) and I would hate for people to look it up and find it isn't there any more.

 It does provide a kind of historical document, and also through the accumulated statistics shows the trends in sequencing instruments.